zio/zio-sbt/docs/index.md

 - `sbt installWebsite`— creates a website for the project inside the `website` directory.
 - `sbt previewWebsite`— runs a local webserver that serves documentation locally on http://localhost:3000.
 By changing the documentation inside the `docs` directory, the website will be reloaded with new content.
 - `sbt publishToNpm`— publishes documentation inside the `docs` directory to the npm registry.
-- `sbt generateGithubWorkflow`— generates GitHub workflow which publishes documentation for each library release.
 - `sbt generateReadme`— generate README.md file from `docs/index.md` and sbt setting keys.

 ## ZIO SBT CI Plugin